Longest war: Were America's decades in Afghanistan worth it?

 The Associated Press is using her first name only, given fears of Taliban retribution against women who violate their strict codes.

 When still in her infancy, she was pledged to marry a much older cousin in the countryside to pay off a loan.
-But as she grew up, Shogufa came across a Western mountaineering nonprofit that had come to Kabul to promote fitness and leadership for Afghan girls.
-It was one of a host of such development groups that came to Afghanistan during the U.S.-led war.
+But as she grew up, Shogufa came across a Western nonprofit that had come to Kabul to promote health and leadership for Afghan girls.
+It was one of a host of such development groups that sprang up in Afghanistan during the U.S.-led war.

 Shogufa thrived.
 She deflected her family's moves to marry her off to her cousin, got a job, and is pursuing a bachelor's degree in business administration.